ktonon/two-medium-model/README.md

 - interacts gravitationally like a proton,

 - but lacks the strong **electrostatic signature** of either charge.

-#### Electrical Neutrality

-The opposing compression geometries of the paired modes cause their electrostatic contributions to **cancel**.
-The neutron's neutrality is therefore not an independent property---it is simply a consequence of **paired standing-wave symmetry**.

 #### Dependence on the Nuclear Environment